 Pillow beds are what they sound like, a bed that resembles a large throw pillow.
 These beds are usually the least expensive of the three and are available in the most colors and patterns.
 This style usually uses a polyfill that you can remove to machine wash the cover, and the material is often more durable than the shaped bed style, which often uses a softer but less durable plush fabric.
 Pillow beds are a favorite among large dog breeds, and there are no raised edges to encourage chewing.

-Choosing the correct size bed can be a little more difficult than you might think because you will need to watch your pet to see how it normally sleeps and measure it in that position.
+Choosing the correct size bed can be a little more difficult than you might think because you will need to watch your pet to see how they normally sleep and measure them in that position.
 Some dogs like to sleep spread out, while others like to sleep curled up.
-If you want your dog to use the bed, you will need to keep its favorite sleeping position in mind and find a bed that accommodates it.
+If you want your dog to use the bed, you will need to keep their favorite sleeping position in mind and find a bed that accommodates it.

-If your pet likes to sleep stretched out, you can measure it from the nose to the base of the tale and use that measurement to select your bed.
-If it likes to sleep curled up, you will need to wait until your dog is asleep before measuring the widest dimension and choose a circular bed a few inches larger.
+If your pet likes to sleep stretched out, you can measure them from the nose to the base of the tail and use that measurement to select your bed.
+If they like to sleep curled up, you will need to wait until your dog is asleep before measuring the widest dimension and choose a circular bed a few inches larger.

 All of the models on our list feature a chew-resistant material, and that is what you should look for if you continue to shop.
 Most beds that use this kind of material will specify that the bed is for heavy chewers.
 However, as we found while reviewing these beds, it isn’t only the material that matters.
 The seams are just as important, if not more so.
 Unfortunately, it’s not as easy to tell if a bed has durable seams, so we recommend inspecting them when possible to determine if they hold up to the abuses of your pet.
 We tried to point out any brands that had weak seams in our reviews.